signalogic/SigSRF_SDK/mediaTest_readme.md

 | CentOS (Core) | 7.2.1511, 7.9.2009, 7.6.1810, 8.2.2004 |
 | Debian | 12.0 |

 Note this is functional testing.
-Stress testing occurs on a smaller subset of the above systems.
-For more information on stress testing, please contact Signalogic.
+Stress testing occurs on a subset of the above system OS and build combinations.
+For more information on systems used for stress testing, please contact Signalogic.

 <a name="SystemCompatibilityBuildNotes"><a/>
 ### System Compatibility Build Notes